mnesarco/FreeCAD_ExtMan/README.md

 ## Description

 This project is an attempt to improve management of FreeCAD Extensions repositories.
+The current solution is the built-in FreeCAD [Addon Manager](https://wiki.freecadweb.org/AddonManager).
+Eventually this project aims to replace it.

 ## Install